-The Notre Dame-Holy Cross College Gateway Program invites highly talented students from across the world to attend Holy Cross for one year while taking a class at Notre Dame.
+The Notre Dame-Holy Cross College Gateway Program invites highly talented students from across the world to attend Holy Cross for one year while taking a class at Notre Dame each semester.
 During this year, you will integrate yourself into the Notre Dame family.
-Completing the academic requirements and being in good standing at both institutions will allow you to move on as a full-time Notre Dame student your sophomore year.
+Completing the academic requirements and being in good standing (at both institutions) will allow you to move on as a full-time Notre Dame student your sophomore year.

 Of the thousands of students who apply to Notre Dame, only 60 carefully selected students will participate in the Gateway Program with the full expectation that all will successfully transfer to Notre Dame.
 The collaborative nature of the program ensures you will feel supported and challenged by your peers.

-You will live at Holy Cross for your freshman year, typically with another Gateway student, and move onto Notre Dame's campus for your sophomore year.
-Housing is guaranteed for the student’s first year at Holy Cross and Gateway students will have first priority among transfer students in the on-campus housing lottery at Notre Dame.
+You will live at Holy Cross for your freshman year, typically with another Gateway student.
+Housing is guaranteed for the student’s first year at Holy Cross and Gateway students will have priority among transfer students in the on-campus housing lottery at Notre Dame.

 It can take anywhere from 7-35 minutes to walk to Notre Dame, depending on what building you are going to.
 The Rockne Memorial is less than a fifteen-minute walk, and the further places on campus such as the Lafortune Center and the Hesburgh Library can take 20-25 minutes.